thoughtbot/maybe_haskell/release/maybe_haskell.md

 `twice` takes as its first argument a function, `(Int -> Int)`.
 As its second argument, it takes an `Int`.
 The body of the function applies the first argument (`f`) to the second (`x`) twice, returning another `Int`.
-The parentheses in the definition of `twice` are grouping, not application.
+The parentheses in the definition of `twice` indicate grouping, not application.
 In Haskell, applying a function to some argument is simple: stick them together with a space in between.
 In this case, we need to group the inner `(f x)` so the outer `f` is applied to it as single argument.
 Without these parentheses, Haskell would think